amangup/coding-bootcamp/lecture7/assignments.md

 Write a function `schedule_meeting(length_in_mins, reserved_slots)`, where `reserved_slots` is a list of tuples containing the start time of that slot in the format like `2018-05-30 13:30`, and its length in minutes.

 It's obvious that you will need to use the `datetime` module for this problem.
 Take your time on this one as this will probably take more effort than you might think.

+Note that the following examples were run on the date `2018-06-01`.

 e.g.